Lanceroyy/UniversityCourseTracker/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/.

 ## 📞 Contact